US Army sergeant wins Gold Medal in international Taekwondo competition in Korea

 |0

-This work, US Army sergeant wins Gold Medal in international Taekwondo competition in Korea [Image 5 of 5], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, US Army sergeant wins Gold Medal in international Taekwondo competition in Korea, by Walter Ham, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-US Army sergeant wins Gold Medal in international Taekwondo competition in Korea

 LEAVE A COMMENT